The Best Password Managers of 2025

 Bitwarden

 Bitwarden is an open-source password manager designed for individuals and organizations, offering secure password generation, storage and management.
 It uses 256-bit AES encryption and a zero-knowledge architecture, meaning only users can access their data.
 It has never experienced a significant security breach; however, it did face a notification about a potential vulnerability in its autofill feature.
 The resolution of this issue remains a little fuzzy.
-It starts at just 83 cents a month, which makes it pretty competitive.
+Bitwarden starts at just 83 cents per month, but also has a free plan with almost complete functionality.

 LastPass